Dominosam/cyberbullying-detection/README.md

 ![Comparison](results/charts.png)
 ![Stats](results/stats.png)

+### Summary:
+- The TextCategorizer is extremely precise but lacks recall, meaning it's very conservative in its predictions.
+It's likely missing a lot of true cyberbullying instances.
+- The TextCNNClassifier shows a more balanced and effective performance in identifying cyberbullying instances, making it a more reliable choice for practical applications.

 ## Notes 📝

 - The effectiveness of the models depends significantly on the quality and diversity of the training data.